As cabinet row rumbles, Greek PM hails Macedonia name change

 Tsipras has taken on the foreign minister role after Nikos Kotzias, Greece’s main negotiator in talks that led to the deal, stepped down following a row with Defence Minister Panos Kammenos at a cabinet meeting on Tuesday.

-Kammenos is head of the co-ruling right-wing Independent Greeks party, which with Tsipras’s leftist Syriza party has a slim majority in Greece’s parliament.
+Kammenos is head of the co-ruling right-wing Independent Greeks party, which with Tsipras’ leftist Syriza party has a slim majority in Greece’s parliament.

 He has called the Macedonia deal a national sell-out and has threatened to resign if it comes before the Greek parliament.